How to grow blueberries

 For best results, select a site for your blueberry plants that has full sun most of the day.
-For climates with high summer temperatures with multiple days over 38°C keeping the plants watered well and hydrated will help the plant withstand these hot temperatures.
+For climates with high summer temperatures with multiple days over 38°C, keeping the plants watered well and hydrated will help the plant withstand these hot temperatures.

 For best results PlantNet recommends that blueberries be grown in a pot or tub (50 cm minimum diameter) as this gives you more control over the pH, and provides good drainage to help control potential root disease often found in garden soil.
 Don’t use black coloured pots as these heat up in the sun which will be detrimental to the plants root system.

 Do not tease the roots of the plant before planting as this will severely affect the plants establishment.
-When transferring your newly purchased blueberry into a larger pot ensure the top of the potting mix remains at the level it was at in the pot you are moving it from.
+When transferring your newly purchased blueberry into a larger pot, ensure the top of the potting mix remains at the level it was at in the pot you are moving it from.
 Add a layer of pine bark to the top of the pot to protect the surface roots and minimise moisture loss from the potting mix.

-Add a good quality 3 month slow release fertiliser to your potting mix and mix in well if it is not included in the potting mix purchased.
-PlantNet recommends these potting mixes above to help keep the pH low/acid and to provide a well drained and open potting mix for good blueberry root development.
+Add a good quality 3-month slow-release fertiliser to your potting mix and mix in well if it is not included in the potting mix purchased.
+PlantNet recommends these potting mixes above to help keep the pH low/acid and to provide a well-drained and open potting mix for good blueberry root development.
 Blueberries produce masses of fine roots which mat together when growing well.
-Without a well aerated potting mix (using pine bark) all blueberry varieties will have a life of around 6-8 years in pots.
-This premium potting mix should extend the plant’s life.
+Without a well-aerated potting mix (using pine bark), all blueberry varieties may only have a life of around 2 years in pots.
+This premium potting mix and pine bark combination should extend the plant’s life.
 In most cases, the life span would be 6-8 years.

 One common error when planting out new Blueberries is adding fertiliser straight away.
 It is highly recommended that you do not fertilise your new Blueberries or put fertiliser in the hole around the root zone as it can burn the roots.
 This goes for some organic fertilisers also.
 Wait 2- 3 weeks before fertilising after planting.

-For a great guide on fertilising Blueberries in pots in the home garden based on trial work completed by PlantNet over 3 years.
-CLICK HERE
+For a great guide on fertilising Blueberries in pots in the home garden based on trial work completed by PlantNet over 3 years, CLICK HERE

 In hot summers large established plants will require watering every day.
 (Keeping the plants watered well will help the plant withstand hot temperatures) Do not over water in cooler conditions!

 Avoid watering plants over their foliage as this will help promote conditions for fungal leaf diseases (foliar fertilising while the flowers and fruit are present is the only exception).

 All blueberry varieties are susceptible to fungal leaf diseases (particularly blueberry rust) under high humidity and high rainfall.
 Apply a good fungicide for protection.
-We recommend Copper Hydroxide (product names include Kocide or Blueshield).
+We recommend Copper Hydroxide (product names include Kocide).
 Do not wait for leaf damage to occur before spraying, as protection is better than cure.

 Birds and flying foxes: Cover the plants with netting as soon as young berries appear on the bush.